PHOTOS Interface in C++; Technical and Physics Documentation: Requirements of the PHOTOS Interface

-In the new, C++ version of this part of the algorithm, additional functionality is added.
-The first mother of the decaying particle will be localized and passed together with the elementary branching to the internal part of the program.
-Prior to activation of the algorithm for photon(s) generation and kinematic construction, the whole decay branching (supplemented with its mother(s)) will be boosted into the decaying particle's rest frame and the first mother will be oriented along the $z$ axis.
+In the new {\tt C++} version of the event record part of the algorithm, additional functionality is added.
+The first mother of the decaying particle will be localized and passed together with the elementary branching \footnote{We will use branching to refer to decay of particle or resonance (usually, but not always, represented by a decay vertex) which {\tt PHOTOS} can process. } to the internal part of the program.
+Prior to activation of the algorithm for photon(s) (and/or lepton pairs) generation and kinematic construction, the whole decay branching (supplemented with its mother(s)) will be boosted into the decaying particle's rest frame and the first mother will be oriented along the $z$ axis.
 In many cases, the spin state of the decaying particle can be calculated from kinematics of its production process.
-Later it can be passed on to the code which calculates the matrix element for our branching.
+Later it is passed on, to the code which calculates the matrix element for the branching.

-At present, the part of the code responsible for photon(s) generation and kinematic construction is left in {\tt FORTRAN}.
-It does not feature the options presented above yet.
+The part of the code responsible for photon(s) (lepton pair) generation and kinematic construction has been also rewritten from {\tt FORTRAN} to {\tt C}.
+It has been extended over the last five years and features the options presented above.

-Before an actual description of the program, let us list the tasks the event record interface must be able to perform: \begin{enumerate} \item a method to read particles stored in the event tree. \item a method to add or modify particles of the event tree. \item a method to search for elementary decays over the entire tree of the event. \item a method to form lists of all subsequent decay products originating from each elementary decay product. \item a method to localize the first mother of the decaying particle. \item a method to localize the second mother for a special case of $t \bar t$ pair. \end{enumerate}
+Before an actual description of the program, let us list the tasks the event record interface must be able to perform: \begin{enumerate} \item a method to read particles stored in the event tree. \item a method to add or modify particles of the event tree. \item a method to search for elementary decays over the entire tree of the event. \item a method to form lists of all subsequent decay products originating from each elementary decay product. \item a method to localize the first mother of the decaying particle. \item a method to localize the second mother for the special case of a $t \bar t$ pair. \end{enumerate}